-Date Major resolutions (i) The salary distribution proposal for employees and directors in 2021. (ii) 2021 Annual Business Report, Financial Statements and Earnings Distribution Proposal. (iii) 2021 cash dividend distribution proposal. (iv) Amend the company's "Articles of Association" proposal. (v) Revise the company's "Procedures for acquiring or disposing of assets". (vi) Convene the company's 2022 shareholders' meeting. (vii) The company's replacement of accountants.
-March 8, 2022 (viii) The company appointed KPMG Accounting Firm to handle the 2022 financial report verification visa, remuneration and independence evaluation case. (ix) 2022 "Internal Control System Effectiveness Assessment" and "Internal Control System Statement" case. (x) Apply to the bank for a comprehensive comprehensive financing quota. (xi) Whether the accounts receivable and the accounts other than accounts receivable that have not been collected by the company within 3 n the normal credit extension period and the amount is significant, is it a fund loan? case
+Date Major resolutions (i) The company's 2022 annual operating plan.
+January 19, (ii) The proposal of intends applying to the bank for comprehensive financing 2022 quota. (iii) The remuneration distribution of Manager for 2021 is submitted for approval. (i) The salary distribution proposal for employees and directors in 2021. (ii) 2021 Annual Business Report, Financial Statements and Earnings Distribution Proposal. (iii) 2021 cash dividend distribution proposal. (iv) Amend the company's "Articles of Association" proposal. (v) Revise the company's "Procedures for acquiring or disposing of assets". (vi) Convene the company's 2022 shareholders' meeting.
+March 8, 2022 (vii) The company's replacement of accountants.
+Warch 8, 2022 (viii) The company appointed KPMG Accounting Firm to handle the 2022 financial report verification visa, remuneration and independence evaluation case. (ix) 2022 "Internal Control System Effectiveness Assessment" and "Internal Control System Statement" case. (x) Apply to the bank for a comprehensive comprehensive financing quota. (xi) The proposal of "Is it a capital loan when the account receivable and the amount other than the account receivable that have not been collected by the company within 3 months of the normal credit extension period and the amount is significant?"